Wednesday, July 5, 2023

 Egipcios Kier * 28 Uncertainty

 In the Egipcios Kier Tarot, created by an Argentinian occultist, we encounter Card 28, titled Uncertainty.
 This card evokes the possibility of embracing the mysteries of the future.
-We are feeling insecure, doubtful, and indecisive.
+It speaks to those moments when we feel insecure, doubtful, and unable to choose a clear path.

 Above them, three enigmatic symbols adorn the card: a five-pointed star within a circle, a triangle with circles at each angle, and parallel diagonal lines.
 Though their significance is unknown to me, they add an air of mystery to the tableau.
 The fourth symbol, the Hebrew letter Yud, resembling a raindrop, evokes renewal and the clearing of vision.
-At the bottom of the card, beneath the image, a rope is depicted.
-It is reminiscent of Ghayin, a lost letter of the Hebrew alef bet and a reminder of the interconnectedness of life.
+At the bottom of the card, beneath the image, is a rope.
+It is reminiscent of Ghayin, a lost letter of the Hebrew alef-bet and a reminder of the interconnectedness of life.

 One man has a scepter and the other has his hands outstretched in worship.
 Kaplan asserts that these two figures represent the pharaoh’s dual role, one of a godlike ruler and another of a humble supplicant to higher deities.

 The Eye of Horus near one of the figures was a symbol of the Egyptian Lord of the Sky, ruler of both Sun and Moon.
-Kaplan writes that the Eye here represents hope for a new dawn, a metaphorical sunrise that illuminates the path ahead.
+Kaplan writes that the Eye here represents hope for a new dawn, a metaphorical sunrise that can illuminate the path ahead.

 Continuing to delve into symbolism, Kaplan informs us that the Knot of Isis, at the card's base, served as a protective charm for the deceased, granting them access to all parts of the Underworld.
 (This charm also resembles the lost Hebrew letter, ghayin.)